DENISE McCOY LEGACY AWARD

 3rd Annual Tennis Round Robin

-This year’s Tennis Round Robin will take place at Albany Country Club on July 29th to support 15-LOVE’s Literacy Initiatives.
+This year’s Tennis Round Robin took place at the Albany Country Club on July 29th to support 15-LOVE’s Literacy Initiatives.
 Those initiatives include the Denise McCoy Literacy Award (Little d Award), Denise McCoy Scholarship Fund, book distribution program, summer literacy programs and Book Power Club at Sheridan Prep Academy.

 Mary Fellows, Manager of Youth and Family Services and Producer of Riverway Festival, heads up the nomination committee.
 Mary hails from the Upper Hudson Library System.
 The nomination committee consists of the Albany Public Library youth librarians.